Clobazam: Epilepsy

 As an adjunctive therapy in epilepsy, it is used in patients who have not responded to first-line drugs and in children who are refractory to first-line drugs.
-It is unclear if there are any benefits to clobazam over other seizure medications for children with Rolandic epilepsy or other epileptic syndromes.
+It is unclear if there are any benefits to clobazam over other seizure medications for children.
 It is not recommended for use in children between the ages of six months and three years, unless there is a compelling need.
-In addition to epilepsy and severe anxiety, clobazam is approved in the United Kingdom as a short-term (2–4 weeks) adjunctive agent in schizophrenia and other psychotic disorders to manage anxiety or agitation.